EarthObservationSimulator/instrupy/docs/common_json_objects.rst

    "maneuverability":{
         "@type":"Cone",
-        "fullConeAngle": 25
+        "diameter": 25
    }

 3. :code:`"@type":"RollOnly"`

-This option indicates that the payload can be manuevered only about the satellite-roll axis (about the satellite velocity vector in Inertial frame).
+This option indicates that the payload can be maneuvered only about the satellite-roll axis (about the satellite velocity vector in Inertial frame).
 Such an option is expected for instruments which require a pure-side-looking target geometry.
 At a :math:`roll = 0` deg, the payload shall point at the nominal orientation specified in the :code:`instrument` JSON object.
 The range of possible roll is indicated by the :code:`rollMin` and :code:`rollMax` name, value pairs.